salvo-rs/salvo/README.md

 ### Hello World with ACME and HTTP3

-**It only takes a few lines of code to implement a server that supports ACME to automatically obtain certificates and supports HTTP1, HTTP2, and HTTP3 protocols.**
+**It only takes a few lines of code to implement a server that supports ACME to automatically obtain certificates, and it supports HTTP1, HTTP2, and HTTP3 protocols.**

 ```rust